-Gary Winters: Yeah yeah, I would.
+GWi: Yeah yeah, I would.
 Yes.
-I remember another decision for not really touring it and responding in the first wave of interest is that we, I think we thought that if we did it too often, we’d become too good at it [laughs] and we maybe knew we could achieve [indistinct] each time.
-So we sort of said, well you know, the sort of jeopardy and chance and the questions wouldn't be there if we could do it.
-So that's another reason why we said let’s - and the new stuff we wanted to work on.
+I remember another decision for not really touring it and responding in the first wave of interest is that we, I think we thought that if we did it too often, we’d become too good at it [laughs] and we maybe knew we could achieve each time.
+So we sort of said, well you know, the jeopardy and chance and the questions wouldn't be there if we could do it.
+So that's another reason why we said let’s [stop] - and the new stuff we wanted to work on.
 So I think it's not out of the question we'll do it again, I think we’ve just got to wait until we're not very good at it again [laughs].

 [1:28:31]